xenago/app-scripts/dcp/README.md

 This is processor intensive and ran at approximately 25fps, thus taking about as long as the film’s runtime to finish.

-Result will have extra black padding on the sides to ensure it matches the theatrical 1.85 flat aspect ratio container instead of Blu-ray 1.78.
+Result will have extra padding on the sides as necessary to ensure it will properly fit in the theatrical 1.85 Flat container (or 2.39 Scope container) instead of the 1.78 aspect ratio of Blu-ray.
 In the DCP, the configuration [should be as-expected for 3D](https://en.easydcp.com/support-faq.php?id=24&p=which-aspect-ratio-should-i-choose-for-my-dcp).

 ![DCP output folder](./dcp_result_folder.png)